 Have you ever been on Twitter?
 Or perhaps you have a Twitter account through which you follow a bunch of other users and have some followers of your own.
 If so, you know just how engaging the site it.
 There is always something to tweet about; an event, an issue, or a person.
 When enough people tweet about the same thing, it becomes a trending topic and you can learn all about it just by following the hashtag (#) on your timeline.
 Who needs TV, right?

 By the way, make sure you book your next trip to a music festival with a site like Expedia.
 They have cancellation coverage in case your next music trip ends up being the next Fyre festival.
 And they have coupons!
+You can get a cruise onboard credit by trying a coupon site like CouponFeed.org.
 If you prefer to experience music in a more personal way, you can get a really excellent quality pair of headphones for around a hundred bucks.

 Twitter is one of the fastest growing social media sites in the world today.
 Users are attracted to the real time nature of the site’s interface.
 Tweets appear on the timeline immediately after they are posted, allowing you to keep track of events taking place many miles away from your actual location.
 The 140 character limit prohibits you from making excessively long posts, ensuring that the timeline moves fast and remains interesting.

 In such an interactive site, it is only right that media files become popular.
 In 2013, Twitter launched the Twitter Music App to tap into the growing market for video and audio music files on the site.
 However, this app flopped in the market because of the large number of online video sites and applications already in the market.
 This forced Twitter to pull the app off the market in 2014, only a year after it had been launched because it was not doing so well.